 Hawks' Taurean Prince: Listed as questionable

-Prince (ankle) is questionable for Sunday's matchup against the Bucks, Kevin Chouinard of the Hawks' official site reports.
+Prince (flu) is questionable for Tuesday's contest against the Thunder, Chris Vivlamore of The Atlanta Journal-Constitution reports.

-A sprained left ankle has kept Prince sidelined since early December, and it appears he may be able to make his return over the weekend.
-It's possible he'll be eased back into action, so he may not be given his average run of 28.7 minutes per game right out of the gate.
-He's averaging 15.0 points, 4.0 rebounds, 2.3 assists and 1.1 steals.
+Prince made his awaited return from an ankle injury Sunday against the Bucks after an 18 game absence but may have to miss another game due to experiencing flu-like symptoms.
+The Baylor product will presumably be a game-time call Tuesday.

 More News